kainotomo/invoice2erpnext/README.md

 ![Alt text](documentation/img_1.jpeg?raw=true "Workspace")
 ![Alt text](documentation/img_2.jpeg?raw=true "Invoice Template List")

 In the template form are prepared the necessary fileds where to write the regex expresions and generate the yml.
 You can modify the yml file to include more data as desired.
+We can prepare the template files for your invoice.
+Contact us at info@kainotomo.com to get a quote.

 ![Alt text](documentation/img_3.jpeg?raw=true "Invoice Template Form")
 ![Alt text](documentation/img_4.jpeg?raw=true "Invoice File List")